March 3, 2025

 • Limited content availability: Since most people don't have 4K compatible laptops, TVs, or projectors, there's not a lot of purely 4K content available.
 Most content has a 4K option, but also has a lower resolution version.

-Compared to 4K and UHD, 1080p has fewer pixels with pixel dimensions of 1920x1080.
-Currently, most social media and streaming services use this resolution.
+Compared to 4K and UHD, 1080p (1920×1080) has significantly fewer pixels.
+While many social media and streaming services still use 1080p as their default resolution, 4K content is becoming increasingly available.

 📹 Read more: Frame rate: Definition and everything you need to know

-The most obvious thing you’ll need is a device that can show images in 4K resolution, like a 4K TV, 4K monitor, or 4K projector.
-It also needs to have a refresh rate of at least 60Hz.
+To view 4K resolution properly, you'll need a compatible device such as a 4K TV, 4K monitor, or 4K projector.
+Additionally, ensure the display supports a refresh rate of at least 60Hz for smoother motion.

-The best tool to record and edit 4K videos
+How to record and edit 4K videos with Descript

 If you're shooting in 4K, you'll need a video editor that can handle 4K footage.
 With Descript's all-in-one video editing hub, you can: